enricllagostera/UToolbox/README.md

 ## General implementation notes

-1. Empty objects will always be represented by `null` when possible.
+1. Empty objects will mostly be represented by `null` when possible.
 Check for it in case of errors.
 1. Errors will be logged using Unity's `Debug.LogError` or `Debug.LogWarning` in case it should not be too noisy, as in search methods.
+1. Most inputs will be treated in public API methods.
+Private methods will assume inputs are safe.